 - Best Scope for M1A on the Market Review

-- 4. Vortex Optics Crossfire II 2-7x32 Scout, Second Focal Plane Riflescope
+- 4 Vortex Optics Crossfire II 2-7x32 Scout, SFP Riflescope

 - Eye Relief

 - Some Important Notes to Scope Your M1A

 - The Verdict

 How to Choose a Rifle Scope for an M1A?

 Scopes and other magnifies optics are highly technical.
 When you shopping, make sure you’re paying attention.
 Small differences in technology and in measurements that you see written on the box of the scope can make huge differences in the field.

 Especially for a scope that needs to perform so many things well if it’s going to be mounted on an M1A, you need to get the technical aspects of the scope correct.
 Broadly speaking here are the main categories what to look for in a few details that you might want to consider before you go shopping:

 When it comes a size of the optic that you select, is going to depend more what you are doing with your rifle to the type of rifle you have.
 With this means if you are plinking, and not likely to take shots past 100 yards, you do not need a very large objective bell.